CASE STUDY 02 // PROCESS ARCHITECTURE

 This was about being testable.
 I built V1 as a modular puzzle, knowing the layout would be torn apart.
 Mentor feedback brutally exposed gaps in the engineering logic, leading to a significant rethink of the core architecture.

 While motivation was high, 2 out of 5 users failed to locate the "Log Plastic" feature.
-The "Hidden Affordance" issue revealed that the floating action button (FAB) icon resembled a decorative ribbon.
+The floating action button icon resembled a decorative ribbon—a critical hidden affordance.

 Velocity 5m 24s Target: < 5 mins